Samhain Journal Prompts

 Introduction to The Wheel of the Year, the Cycle from Yule to Samhain

 The Wheel of the Year is a spiritual calendar that underscores the cycle of the seasons.
 It details a web of holidays, or sabbats.
-By honoring this calendar, we can reflect on how nature around us changes, and we can think deeply about the same changes in ourselves.
+By honoring this calendar, we can think about how nature around us changes, and we can think deeply about the same changes in ourselves.

 The season of Yule, or the winter solstice, marks the longest night and shortest day of the year.
 The Wheel then turns to Imbolc (February in the northern hemisphere; August in the southern hemisphere), when the ground begins to awaken from its slumber and the sun begins to provide more light to the winter months.
 Next is Ostara, the spring equinox, when light and darkness are balanced and the Earth officially greets spring.